pankajtandon/vacationplanner/readme.md

 3.
 ![Hiking](images/planner-ui-hike.png)

-Thus, we have combined the powerful function calling feature with the RAG technique in this application.
+Thus, we have combined the powerful Tool calling feature with the RAG technique in this application.